Education and Community Engagement

-Global Issues in the Sciences--Living with our Earth: Earth science case studies from the Pacific NW and Himalaya part of Cutting Edge:Structural Geology:Structure, Geophysics, and Tectonics 2012:Courses
+Global Issues in the Sciences--Living with our Earth: Earth science case studies from the Pacific NW and Himalaya part of Structural Geology and Tectonics:Structure, Geophysics, and Tectonics 2012:Courses

 Seminar style course that explores basic geologic systems through the lens of better understanding natural and manmade catastrophes in the Pacific Northwest and the Himalaya and how we, personally and as societies, ...

 Central Washington University - Pacific Northwest Geology part of Teacher Preparation:Resource Collections:Courses

 The course has a duel role of providing future secondary earth science teaching majors with more detailed geologic content knowledge of the Pacific NW (where most of them end up teaching) and providing them ...

 From the hyper-local to global: UNAVCO's vision for sustainability in earth education part of Integrate:Workshops and Webinars:Earth Education for Sustainable Societies:Essays

 Beth Bartel, Beth Pratt-Situala, Donna Charlevoix, and Shelley Olds, UNAVCO UNAVCO, a non-profit university consortium, operates the NSF's Geodetic Facility for the Advancement of Geoscience (GAGE).
 Beth ...

 Equipment Loans to Support Teaching Geophysics in the Field in Undergraduate Courses part of Earth Educators Rendezvous:Previous Rendezvous:Rendezvous 2023:Program:Poster Sessions:Friday Poster Session